-Encouragingly, after a rather brutal round of chemotherapy and radiation last summer, procedures that would have left a lesser-being more wasted, she emerged triumphant, aged and battered by the experience but temporarily free of cancer.
+Encouragingly, after a rather brutal round of chemotherapy and radiation last summer, procedures that would have left a lesser-being wasted, she emerged triumphant, aged and battered by the experience but temporarily free of cancer.
 The medical heroics had bought her some time.
 Though, she wasn’t fooled into thinking it was permanent, the cruelty of the disease more often than not offering little respite to the afflicted for long.
 As usual, she was intuitively correct.

 Of Ma’s nine children in total – five boys and four girls – two sons and three daughters still live in Ottawa.
-Second son Stephen is also our clan’s Democratic Chieftain; youngest son Matthew is our Battle Chieftain.
+Second son is also our clan’s Democratic Chieftain; youngest son is our Battle Chieftain.
 Dad is Patriarch and Chief.
 The family graciously named me Bard and Poet in Battle.

-Matthew, Stephen, Caroline, Catherine and Cecily mobilized their time and energies in support of Ma’s care and the continued care of Howard, whose connection to his wife was imperiled for the first time in more than six decades.
-Catherine and Cecily jumped into the fray to backstop Caroline Jr. Overnight, they became dutiful Nightingales in support of the cause.
-Caroline Jr. held them together, like a head nurse with new charges.
+Locally, two brothers and three sisters mobilized their time and energies in support of Ma’s care and the continued care of Howard, whose connection to his wife was imperiled for the first time in more than six decades.
+Two sisters jumped into the fray to backstop their sister at the parents home, overnight becoming dutiful Nightingales in support of the cause.
+Ma’s namesake and best pal held them together, like a head nurse with new charges.